jekyllgrim/ZScript_Basics/Defining_ZScript_classes.md

 		PISG A 1
 		{
 			int flags; //this defines an integer number
-			//Check that ammo1 is lower than maxamount and ammo2 is above 0: if (invoker.ammo1.amount < invoker.ammo1.maxamount && invoker.ammo2.amount > 0)
+			// Check that ammo1 is lower than maxamount and ammo2 is above 0:
+			if (invoker.ammo1.amount < invoker.ammo1.maxamount && invoker.ammo2.amount > 0)
 			{
-				//if true, set flags to WRF_ALLOWRELOAD, which is a A_WeaponReady() flag that allows using the Reload state sequence: flags |= WRF_ALLOWRELOAD;
+				// If true, set flags to WRF_ALLOWRELOAD, which is a A_WeaponReady() flag
+				// that allows using the Reload state sequence: flags |= WRF_ALLOWRELOAD;
 			}
-			//pass the resulting value to A_WeaponReady (which will be either 0 or WRF_ALLOWRELOAD):
+			// Pass the resulting value to A_WeaponReady
+			// (which will be either 0 or WRF_ALLOWRELOAD):
 			A_WeaponReady(flags);
 		}
 		Loop;